 A fan in the gas furnace is utilized to collect cold air from each area of your household.
 Once the incoming air arrives at the gas burners, a gas valve is opened to circulate natural gas to the burners.
 The air is diffused with the natural gas in the burners to create flames and heat in your home.

 To prevent a gas leak, furnaces are equipped with a flame sensor that is designed to deactivate the natural gas when the flames do not ignite.
 The latest furnaces for sale on the market utilize an electronic ignition system to produce flames and heat energy.
 On the other hand, older furnaces are built with a standing pilot light or flame to ignite the flames.

 The heat energy that is produced in the gas burners is diffused to the heat exchanger by a fan.
 The exchanger in a furnace resembles a set of tubes that are designed to store heat.
 Next, incoming cold air is distributed from the air ducts in your home to the heat exchanger in your furnace.
 Once the air passes through the heat exchanger, its temperature will start to rise.
 Next, a blower fan is activated to distribute the warm air from the heat exchanger to each room in your household.

 A network of air ducts is utilized to circulate the warm air to each area of your property.
 The toxic gasses that are produced during the combustion process are removed from the household through a small pipe called a flue.
-We offer furnace repair and installation services to homes in areas of Pennsylvania such as West Chester, Broomall, Havertown, Drexel Hill, and Wayne.
+We offer furnace repair and other types of heating repair services to homes in areas of Pennsylvania such as West Chester, Broomall, Havertown, Drexel Hill, and Wayne.